ifxfrancois/rust_doc_test_demo/README.md

 ### Integration tests

-currently intgration tests are not added to the produced documentation.
+Currently integration tests are not added to the produced documentation.